What Is a Divorce Registry?

 Frequently Asked Questions

-Yes.
-Fresh Starts Registry created the category in 2021 and has been featured in Forbes, The Washington Post, Newsweek, Parade, HuffPost, and hundreds of other outlets.
+A: Yes.
+Fresh Starts Registry created the category in 2021 and has been covered by Forbes, the Wall Street Journal, the New York Times, the Washington Post, Newsweek, Parade, HuffPost, and hundreds of other outlets.
+It is a recognised consumer category.

 Q: Is it free to create a divorce registry?

-Yes.
-Creating a registry on Fresh Starts Registry is free.
+A: Yes.
+Building a registry on Fresh Starts Registry is completely free.
+No email required, no upsell.
+Friends and family contribute directly.

-Q: Can I share my divorce registry with friends and family?
+Q: Can I share my divorce registry privately?

 Q: What's the difference between a divorce registry and a GoFundMe?

-A divorce registry is curated around specific needs and services, not a general fundraiser.
-It’s structured, private if you want it to be, and focused on rebuilding rather than emergency relief.
+A: A divorce registry is curated around specific needs — household items, professional services, wellness tools — not a general cash appeal.
+It's structured, specific, and focused on rebuilding rather than emergency relief.
+It also tends to feel more comfortable to share, because it's normalised through a platform built specifically for this moment.

-Anyone going through a divorce or major life transition.
-Fresh Starts Registry’s audience is approximately 92% women, though the registry is for anyone.
+A: Anyone going through a separation, divorce, or major life transition.
+Fresh Starts Registry's audience is approximately 92% women, though registries are for anyone.
+We also support people navigating job loss, coming out, and other life changes that require starting over.

-Q: How do I find a divorce professional near me?
+Q: How do I build a divorce registry?